rmassei/danio-python-tools/README.md

 December 2023 - Active and ongoing project

 ### Testing
-The python package, jupiter notebooks and KNIME workflows can be tested using the testdata.xlsx or testdata2.csv file
+The python package, jupiter notebooks can be tested using the testdata.xlsx or testdata2.csv file

 ## daniopoint-py - Python package for behaviour analysis